qlkwej/vulnscan/.github/CONTRIBUTING.md

 If you're interested in taking on a larger core feature, it's a good idea to get feedback early and often on the effort.

- - [ ] __Early validation of idea and implementation plan__: Security Bench's core
+ - [ ] __Early validation of idea and implementation plan__: Vulnerability Scanner's core
    is complicated enough that there are often several ways to implement something, each of which has different implications and tradeoffs.
 Working through a plan of attack with the team before you dive into implementation will help ensure that you're working in the right direction.
- - [ ] __Unit tests__: Security Bench's core is covered by hundreds of unit tests at
+ - [ ] __Unit tests__: Vulnerability Scanner's core is covered by hundreds of unit tests at
    several different layers of abstraction.
 Generally the best place to start is with a "Context Test".
-These are higher level test that interact end-to-end with most of Security Bench's core.
+These are higher level test that interact end-to-end with most of Vulnerability Scanner's core.
 They are divided into test files for each major action (plan, apply, etc.).
 Getting a failing test is a great way to prove out a bug report or a new enhancement.
 With a context test in place, you can work on implementation and lower level unit tests.
 Lower